chaozhangdev/satellite-images-processing/README.md

 ### Question

-It is impossible to remove clouds from images because we never know what is behind clouds.
+It is impossible to totally remove clouds from images because we never know what is behind clouds.

 Things behind clouds can be trees, mountains or even aliens.